The Earth, a Small Man, His Dog and a Chicken

 The Earth, a Small Man, His Dog and a Chicken is the thirteenth studio album by REO Speedwagon, and was released in 1990.

 It marked the end of their contract with Epic Records and is, to date, the last REO album to chart, peaking at No. 129 on the Billboard 200.
 The song "Love Is a Rock" reached No. 65 on Billboard's Hot 100, and "Live It Up" reached No. 6 on Billboard's Hot Mainstream Rock Tracks.
 "Go For Broke" was written for the film Days of Thunder but ultimately not used.

+The album's title was taken directly from the cover illustration by Mark Ryden, as bassist Bruce Hall explained:

 Following the departure of two long-time members, guitarist and songwriter Gary Richrath and drummer Alan Gratzer, more than half of the songs on this album were written or co-written by keyboardist Jesse Harms.
-It is also the first album to include guitarist Dave Amato and drummer Bryan Hitt who remain with the band as of 2023.
+It is also the first album to include guitarist Dave Amato and drummer Bryan Hitt who remained with the band until their 2024 breakup, and currently tour with classic-era and longtime lead vocalist Kevin Cronin.